 All team members must start and finish together, the clock stops when the last team member checks in.
 We will be using GPS tracking for safety and to track the teams progress along the course.
-All team members will receive a numbered big and be manually checked in out out of each stage by our Marshall’s.
-Failure to check in and out of a checkpoint may cause an unnecessary call out of our rescue team and therefore is mandatory.
+All team members will be manually checked in at each stage by our Marshall’s.
+Failure to check in to a checkpoint may cause an unnecessary call out of our rescue team and therefore is mandatory.

 Navigating the River Trent and Surrounding Canals

 The River Trent can get busy and potentially hazardous from the intersection with the Burton Upon Trent all the way through to Nottingham Trent Bridge (The Finish Line).
 See map.

 The following rules apply, and any breach of them may lead to disqualification:

 - Download the GPX route to keep you always on course you.
 You can use this with the OS Maps App or similar device.

 - Obey the instructions of the Police, Nottingham Riverside Festival Event Team, and the TRENT100 Marshals.